-- First day of class is September 5th, 2023 - Last day of class is December 12th, 2023. - No classes will be held on September 30th, 2023 (National Day for Truth and Reconciliation); October 9th, 2023 (Thanksgiving), November 11th, 2023 (Remembrance Day); and November 14th-17th, 2023 (Fall Break).
-The EN0120 Final Exam will be set by Student Hub later this semester and during exam week (December 14th-21st, 2023) - O Weeks 1-5: Richard Wagamese's The Medicine Walk - o Weeks 6-10: F. Scott Fitzgerald's The Great Gatsby - Weeks 11-14: Drama/William Shakespeare's Hamlet - Weeks 15: Final Review
+- First day of class is September 5th, 2023

+- Last day of class is December 12th, 2023.

+- No classes will be held on September 30th, 2023 (National Day for Truth and Reconciliation); October 9th, 2023 (Thanksgiving), November 11th, 2023 (Remembrance Day); and November 14th-17th, 2023 (Fall Break).
+The EN0130 Final Exam will be set by Student Hub later this semester and during exam week (December 14th-21st, 2023)

 Students will consult My-Class for monthly and weekly calendars regarding reading and assessments; this will ensure that students keep up with course readings and assignment deadlines throughout the semester.
-In EN0120, in addition to our units of study outlined above, we will engage in a typical weekly routine.
-On Mondays, we will practice mechanics, usage, and grammar (MUG skills); on Tuesdays, we will also delve into two new literary devices and look at examples of these devices in literature and in popular culture.
+In EN0130, in addition to our units of study outlined below, we will engage in a typical weekly routine.
+On Mondays, we will practice mechanics, usage, and grammar (MUG skills); on Tuesdays, we will also delve into one grammar topic and two new literary devices and look at examples of these devices in literature and in popular culture.
 On Wednesdays, we will encounter five new general and academic vocabulary words and explore synonyms, antonyms, and uses of these words in sentences.
-Mug Monday skills, literary devices, and Word Wednesday terms will appear on weekly tests and on the final exam.
 On Thursdays, students will demonstrate their knowledge and understanding of weekly course content through online quizzes available through My-Class.